-A discount based on management's estimates is added to the present value of contributions and represents an additional factor in the fair value measurements.
+A discount based on management's estimates is added to the present value of contributions receivable to be received in excess of one year and represents an additional factor in the fair value measurements.
 The discounts on those contributions are computed using an interest rate for the year in which the promise was received which considers market and credit risk as applicable.
 Amortization of the discount is included in contribution revenue.

 Contributions are reviewed for collectability and reserves for uncollectible amounts are established when needed.
-There was no allowance against contributions receivable at June 30, 2023 or 2022.
+There was no allowance against contributions receivable at June 30, 2024 or 2023.

-As of June 30, 2023, two donors accounted for 10% or more of contributions receivable.
-As of June 30, 2022, one donor accounted for 10% or more of contributions receivable.
-During the fiscal years ended June 30, 2023 and 2022, respectively, 11% and 27% of contribution revenue was received from one donor.
+As of June 30, 2024, three donors accounted for 10% or more of contributions receivable.
+As of

+June 30, 2023, two donors accounted for 10% or more of contributions receivable.
+During the fiscal years ended June 30, 2024 and 2023, respectively, 29% and 11% of contribution revenue was received from one donor.